Acker Bilk

 Bernard Stanley "Acker" Bilk, MBE (28 January 1929 – 2 November 2014) was an English clarinetist and vocalist known for his breathy, vibrato-rich, lower-register style, and distinctive appearance – of goatee, bowler hat and striped waistcoat.

-Bilk's 1962 instrumental tune "Stranger on the Shore" became the UK's biggest selling single of 1962.
-It spent more than 50 weeks on the UK charts, peaking at number two, and was the second No. 1 single in the United States by a British artist.
+Bilk's 1961 instrumental tune "Stranger on the Shore" became the UK's biggest selling single of 1962, spending 55 weeks on the charts and reaching Number 1.
+It was the first single to top the UK and US charts simultaneously, and the second No. 1 single in the United States by a British artist.
+In Canada it was number 4 for 4 weeks before peaking at number 3.

 Early life

 Bilk was born in Pensford, Somerset, in 1929.
 He earned the nickname "Acker" from the Somerset slang for "friend" or "mate".
 His parents tried to teach him the piano but, as a boy, Bilk found it restricted his love of outdoor activities, including football.
 He lost two front teeth in a school fight and half a finger in a sledging accident, both of which he said affected his eventual clarinet style.

 On leaving school Bilk joined the workforce of W.D. & H.O.
 Wills's cigarette factory in Bristol; he stayed there for three years, putting tobacco in the cooling room and then pushing tobacco through a blower.
 He then undertook three years of National Service with the Royal Engineers in the Suez Canal Zone.
 He learned the clarinet there after his sapper friend, John A. Britten, gave him one bought at a bazaar and for which Britten had no use.
 The clarinet had no reed, so Britten fashioned a makeshift one for the instrument from scrap wood.
 Bilk later borrowed a better instrument from the army and kept it after demobilisation.
 After National Service, Bilk joined his uncle's blacksmith business and qualified in the trade.